fedorenchik/PlanetVim/docs/IDE.md

 project interpreter argv, and `lsp` to override `clangd`/`pylsp` argv (an empty array disables a server).
 Configured projects receive separate first-party LSP registrations and environments; switching buffers selects the applicable pair.

+## CMake presets and targets

+Build → CMake offers Choose Preset, Choose Target, Choose Build Configuration and Show Targets and Artifacts. `:PlanetCmakePreset`, `:PlanetCmakeTarget`, `:PlanetCmakeConfiguration` and `:PlanetCmakeInfo` expose the same actions.
+Configuration, preset, build directory and target selections persist privately.
+A project configuration can also declare `preset`, `target` and `build_type`.

+Use CMake 3.20+ for these workflows and Python 3 for preset discovery.
+CMake validates and lists available configure presets from `CMakePresets.json`, `CMakeUserPresets.json` and their includes.
+Preset inheritance, environment references and path macros determine the build directory.
+Configure passes the selected preset to CMake; explicit selected build directories override its `binaryDir`.
+Preset environments apply to the following build/run/test/debug steps.
+Build/test preset objects and CMake workflow presets are not imported as PlanetVim tasks; define custom tasks when those additional preset options matter.

+Configure places a File API query in the build tree.
+Target selection and Run/Debug read CMake's returned artifact paths, including multi-configuration and custom runtime-output directories.
+If several executables exist, select one; a library target cannot run.
+An explicit `program` overrides discovery.
+Build and Test builds all targets before CTest, since test executables may be separate from the selected application.
+Build and Run/Debug build the selected target.
+A failed prerequisite prevents launching an old executable.

+Configure requests `compile_commands.json`; generators supporting it provide clangd with the selected build directory automatically.
+No database is copied into the source tree.
+Re-enter a source buffer after configuring to activate its updated language-server registration.
+The selected-target debugger launch uses an ephemeral Vimspector configuration; existing manual `.vimspector.json` actions remain available and the file is never overwritten.

+## Implementation milestones

 - IDE-01: shared settings, private overrides and selected configuration.
 - IDE-02: project environments for tool jobs and language servers.